anirxddx/MERN-Stack-Learning/Day-9/Learning.md

 console.log(square(6));  // Output: 36

 Hands-On Practice
-	1. Create a function to calculate the sum of numbers in a list:

-def sum_list(numbers):
-    total = 0
-    for num in numbers:
-        total += num
-    return total

-print(sum_list([1, 2, 3, 4]))  # Output: 10

-	2. Create a function to check if a number is even:
+1. Create a function to check if a number is even:

 function isEven(num) {
     return num % 2 === 0;